-SUMMARY: This is an excellent 25-minute history lesson from author and historian Kenneth C. Davis on the Thanksgiving between the Pilgrims and Wampanoag, which includes facts not taught in many schools.
+SUMMARY: An excellent 25-minute history lesson from author and historian Kenneth C. Davis on the Thanksgiving between the Pilgrims and Wampanoag, which includes facts not taught in many schools.
 This is a great primer to dispel the myths ingrained in the holiday.

 KEY QUOTE: “The true story of the first Thanksgiving, the true story of the pilgrims arrival, is a really important and fascinating story that we should really understand and know because it had such an impact on our history.
 Moving away from that tidy, sanitized version that got promoted for so long is an important part of understanding our history.
 The past does speak to the present.
 We can’t really understand who we are today without understanding where we came from.
 It wasn’t all peace and light in 1621.”